gtbook/gtbook/README.md

 > Mostly for Frank as he adds to the library.

-- *Needs* `pip3 install -U nbdev`, not conda (has old version)
+- Conda install nbdev
-- just do 'make' after changing any notebook.
+- show preview using `nbdev_preview`
 - `pip install -e .` for local install for test purposes.

 To release a new version: